 Sally graduated from Cardiff University in 1996 with a degree in Business Economics.
 She went on to qualify as a Chartered Accountant in 1999 and as a Chartered Tax Adviser in 2001.

-She is now Deputy Regional Director within Santander Corporate and Commercial Bank responsible for the Education, Healthcare and Communities team covering Midlands and Wales.
-Prior to this she was a Corporate Finance Partner with PKF (UK) LLP, now part of BDO.
+Sally is the Managing Director of Communities Division for Santander Corporate and Commercial Bank responsible for the Education, Local Authorities and Social Housing National teams.
+Prior to joining Santander in 2009 she was a Corporate Finance Partner with PKF (UK) LLP, now part of BDO.

 Louise is a Chartered Surveyor and Chartered Town Planner with experience drawn, over 30 years, from the public and private sectors in the UK and overseas.
 She is an Equity Partner of Arcadis LLP, the Global Consultancy for the Built Environment, where she is UK Head of Town Planning and Head of Social Value.
 Prior to this, she was the CEO of Brooke Smith Planning, a UK based Planning & Development Consultancy, established in 1994, serving a wide range of international clients.

 Louise was the first female Global President of the Royal Institution of Chartered Surveyors (2014-15).
 As President she championed diversity & inclusivity and led a series of ground breaking initiatives, including the RICS Inclusive Employers Quality Mark and the Property Strategy for Sub Saharan Africa.